UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter2/Kaleidoscope-ch2.md

 representations of the parse tree for a given parse.

 >[!NOTE]
->All of the diagrams in these tutorials were created by generating the blockdiag files and
+> All of the diagrams in these tutorials were created by generating the `blockdiag` files
-> then producingthe SVG files from that.
-Having a nice visual representation of a parse tree
+> and then producing the SVG files from that.
+Having a nice visual representation of a parse
-> result is helpful to understanding the parsing and various parse tree node types.
+> tree result is helpful to understanding the parsing and various parse tree node types.

 The visual graph is also immensely valuable when making changes to the grammar so you can see the results of a parse and more readily understand why something isn't right.
-In fact, this feature was created to help track down bugs in the parsing for user defined operator precedence that was difficult to figure out.
+In fact, this diagram generation feature was created to help track down bugs in the parsing for user defined operator precedence that was difficult to figure out.
 Once the visualization was available it became quite easy to see the problems.
 Thus, Chapter 2 is both a simple introductory example and a tool for use when doing more advanced language tweaking or extension.